-The national supervisory authority should perform at least a high-level assessment of the information when regular reporting is received and consider the need to reappraise the components of the Risk Assessment Framework.
+The national supervisory authority should perform at least a high-level assessment of the information when regular reporting is received and consider the need to reappraise the components of the risk assessment framework.

-- 2.51.
-The inputs to the Risk Assessment Framework come from many sources including information such as regular reporting (for example the Solvency and Financial Conditions Report, the Regular Supervisory Report, the ORSA report) or ad-hoc reporting, early warning indicators, results from stress tests, internal model changes, relevant information from other sources (for example the media, colleges, industry bodies, historical information), supervisory priorities and constraints, etc. Supervisory authorities are to carry out an assessment of the inbound information and assess potential risks to policyholders and beneficiaries together with the risk of an undertaking's non-compliance with Solvency II.
-Supervisory authorities may decide to rely on automated processes to assist with assessing the inbound information and making judgements within the risk areas, for example, validating data, identify deviations in standard ratios, and identifying changes in key risk indicators. - 2.52.
-The assessment of information may also include some further supervisory activities such as discussions with the undertaking, requests for clarification from insurance and reinsurance undertakings, seeking the resubmission of information or meeting with insurance and reinsurance undertakings. - 2.53.
-The necessary scope and depth of the high level assessment of information is to be determined by the supervisory authority and is subject to the principle of proportionality. - 2.54.
-The group data and other group-level information will be an important source of information for the review of the financial and solvency position of the group as a coherent economic entity.
-This information will be also important for the review of the effects of the third country insurance undertakings and the non-insurance entities within the group.
-Changes to the group solvency calculation, such as changes to internal models can also be considered.
-When assessing the group data and other group-level information, the group supervisor considers, if there is a college, the need for further ad-hoc exchange of information needed in the framework of the Risk Assessment Framework. - 2.55.
+- 2.52.
+The inputs to the risk assessment framework come from many sources including information such as regular reporting (for example the Solvency and Financial Conditions Report, the RSR, the ORSA report) or ad-hoc reporting, early warning indicators, results from stress tests, internal model changes, relevant information from other sources (for example the media, colleges, industry bodies, historical information), supervisory priorities and constraints, etc. Supervisory authorities are to carry out an assessment of the inbound information and assess potential risks to policyholders and beneficiaries together with the risk of an undertaking's non-compliance with Solvency II.
+Supervisory authorities may decide to rely on automated processes to assist with assessing the inbound information and making judgements within the risk areas, for example, validating data, identify deviations in standard ratios, and identifying changes in key risk indicators. - 2.53.
+The assessment of information may also include some further supervisory activities such as discussions with the undertaking, requests for clarification from insurance and reinsurance undertakings, seeking the resubmission of information or meeting with insurance and reinsurance undertakings. - 2.54.
+The necessary scope and depth of the high level assessment of information is to be determined by the supervisory authority and is subject to the principle of proportionality. - 2.55.
+The group data and other group-level information will be an important source of information for the review of the financial and solvency position of the insurance group as a coherent economic entity.
+This information will be also important for the review of the effects of the third-country insurance and reinsurance undertakings and the non-insurance entities within the insurance group.
+Changes to the group solvency calculation, such as changes to internal models, can also be considered.
+When assessing the group data and other group-level information, the group supervisor considers, if there is a college, the need for further ad-hoc exchange of information needed in the framework of the risk assessment framework. - 2.56.
 The systematic and ad-hoc information exchanged within the college can be relevant to both the group and individual supervisors.
-Examples include the Risk Assessment Framework outcomes of the group and the related individual insurance undertakings and changes in the group's organisational structure.
+Examples include the risk assessment framework outcomes of the insurance group and the related individual insurance and reinsurance undertakings and changes in the group's organisational structure.